 [Editor’s Note: “5 Streaming Stocks to Buy Right Now for Big Long-Term Gains” was originally published in April 2020.
 It has since been updated to include the most relevant information.]

 - The linear to streaming TV pivot was already happening at a robust pace globally before the novel coronavirus pandemic emerged.
 This pandemic has just accelerated an already strong trend, which will persist long after the pandemic dies down.

 - There remains ample room for streaming TV adoption rates to grow.
 Today, only about 25% of all internet households globally are subscribed to a streaming TV service.
-The U.S. streaming TV household penetration rate is close to 100%.
+By comparison, the U.S. streaming TV household penetration rate is close to 100%.
 That 75 points of separation implies a huge global growth opportunity for streaming service providers.

 Streaming Stocks to Buy: Netflix (NFLX)

 When it comes to the increasingly crowded streaming TV market, Netflix continues to be the best-in-breed platform out there.

 That’s because Netflix has robust data and resource advantages.

 The “streaming wars” are all about original content.
 The better original content a platform has, the more consumers will subscribe to that platform.